Molcas/OpenMolcas/doc/source/users.guide/programs/qmstat.rst

   * **DPARameters**
     Parameters for the dispersion interaction.
-    Follow :math:`N` lines, which :math:`N` the number of atoms in the QM-region.
-The general form for each line is: :math:`d_1` and :math:`d_2` where :math:`d_1` is the dispersion parameter between one atom of the QM-region and the water oxygen, and :math:`d_2` is the same but regarding to the hydrogen of the water.The order of the QM atoms is given by RUNFILE.
+    Follow :math:`N` lines, with :math:`N` the number of atoms in the QM-region.
+The general form for each line is: :math:`d_1` and :math:`d_2` where :math:`d_1` is the dispersion parameter between one atom of the QM-region and the water oxygen, and :math:`d_2` is the same but regarding to the hydrogen of the water.
+The order of the QM atoms is given by :file:`RUNFILE`.
   * **ELECtrostatic**
     Parameters to describe the electrostatic penetration using Slater integrals.